-This year the SLRP contains a number of new features which articulates the integration of its components.
-Within the document there is reference to the linkage of Goals and Tasks to both Institutional Priorities and SWOT.
-A separate table has been prepared identifying the cross reference of Task by Institutional Priority (Addendum).
-Two new areas have been added to the Goals and Task section.
-Marketing and Advancement and Human Resources now stand as distinct areas.
+This year the SLRP contains a number of features, supporting the integration key planning elements.
+The document shows the linkage of Goals and Tasks to both Institutional Priorities and SWOT.
+A separate table has been prepared identifying the cross reference of Tasks by Institutional Priority1 and SWOT items.

-Last year there was a request by the College Assembly to improve the input of program and individual opinions into the process.
-The planning process was finalized this year by the IPRC and includes an annual internal survey of the employees of the College along with a petitioning process that allows any group or individual to submit suggestions and changes in the plan.
-A survey was conducted this year securing input to be used by the IPRC in the comprehensive review of SWOT in the fall of 2001.
-This year the committee had the advantage of information from special community and marketing studies.
-These findings, along with the second edition of the Fact Book, served as the basis of our environmental scan for the year.
+Following a request by the College Assembly to improve the input of program and individual opinions into the planning process, a fourth-quarter College employee survey was initiated.
+In addition, a petitioning process was conducted last year securing input from any group or individual to encourage suggestions and changes in the plan.
+The findings from this year's survey focused on goals and tasks.
+Along with the third edition of the Fact Book, these findings will serve as the environmental scan and assessment for next year.

 Demonstrating shared governance at its best, the IPRC, with input from the College community and program review data, will now comprehensively look at all areas of the SLRP over a three year period.
-A new document, the Annual Progress Report, published after the end of the planning year, will compliment the SLRP.
-This report will identify the achievements of the College over the last year along with a status statement on all Goals and Tasks from the 2000-2001 SLRP.
-The accomplishments portion of this report will be published and presented to the Board of Trustees as The Outcomes Report: 2000-2001.
+The Annual Progress Report, published after the end of the planning year, will compliment the SLRP.
+This report identifies the achievements of the College over the last year along with a status statement on all Goals and Tasks from the 2000-2001 SLRP.
+The accomplishments portion of this report will be published and presented to the Board of Trustees as The Outcomes Report: 2001-2002.